Site • RSS • Apple PodcastsDescription (podcaster-provided):

 In this series of podcasts Marianne Talbot uses some famous arguments in the history of philosophy to examine philosophy as a discipline.
 By harnessing participants’ intuitions on both sides of the various arguments she encourages her audience actually to do philosophy.
 In listening to these podcasts you can yourself learn how to do philosophy, not by listening to someone else do it, but by starting to do it for yourself.Themes and summary (AI-generated based on podcaster-provided show and episode descriptions):

-➤ Philosophy methodologies • Famous philosophical arguments • Moral and political philosophy • Epistemology and metaphysics • Philosophy of science • Audience Q&A • Engaging thought experimentsThis podcast, "A Romp Through Philosophy for Complete Beginners," aims to introduce listeners to philosophical concepts and methods by engaging directly with renowned arguments and thought experiments from the field of philosophy.
-The series is structured to encourage listeners to actively participate in philosophical reasoning rather than passively absorb content.
+➤ Philosophy fundamentals • Famous philosophical arguments • Logic and argumentation • Moral and political philosophy • Epistemology and metaphysics • Philosophy of science • Audience Q&AThis podcast, "A Romp Through Philosophy for Complete Beginners," offers an exploration of key philosophical concepts and debates through an engaging series of lectures.
+The show is designed to encourage listeners to engage actively in doing philosophy by exploring famous philosophical arguments and thought experiments.
+Each episode focuses on a distinct area of philosophy, discussing both historical and contemporary topics.

 Logic and Argument: the Methodology of Philosophy 2014-Nov-11 83 minutes |